Donate

 Murray Art Museum Albury

-Taking its title from that of a featured work by North-East Victoria based artist Kim Westcott, Dividing Range brings together a selection of photographs, prints and paintings from the Museum’s collection loosely connected by their explorations of human relationships to land and light.
+Taking its title from that of a featured work by North-East Victoria based artist Kim Westcott, Dividing Range brings together a selection of photographs, prints and paintings from the Museum’s collection loosely connected by their explorations of human relationships to light, ways of seeing and the environment.

-A 1969 abstract painting by Robin Wallace-Crabbe flaring yellow sits between more recent large-scale photographic works by James Farley and Justine Varga produced through direct exposure of paper and film.
-Across the room a small black and white 1978 photograph by Mark Hinderaker of a television broadcasting a thermonuclear explosion depicts intensely concentrated energy and light.
+In the entry space a 1969 abstract painting by Robin Wallace-Crabbe flaring yellow sits between more recent large-scale photographic works by James Farley and Justine Varga produced through direct exposure and physical marking of photographic paper and film.
+These are counterpointed by a small photograph by Mark Hinderaker of a thermonuclear explosion pictured on a television screen, a microscopic image of plant pollen by Stephanie Valentin and Silvi Glattauer’s moonlit still-life.

-Gathered at the heart of the exhibition are a set of works by artists including Fiona Hall, Gloria Petyarre and Ingeborg Tyssen conveying more intimate relationships to place, both discrete gardens settings or wider Country.
+At the heart of the exhibition works by Gloria Petyarre, Fiona Hall, Marion Hardman, and Ingeborg Tyssen convey intimate relationships to place and flora.

 Featured Artists